-Read the full Lidl Silvercrest Nutrition Mixer Pro first look review to find out whether we think this bargain personal blender is worth looking out for next time you’re near Lidl.
+Read the full Lidl Silvercrest Nutrition Mixer Pro first look review to find out whether we think this cheap Nutribullet rival is worth snapping up.

 Lidl Silvercrest blender

-To test it out, our researcher used it to make fruit and veg smoothies, crush ice and nuts, and blend soup.
-As a personal (also known as 'mini') blender, it’s suitable for making drinks for one or two people.
-If you want to blend a batch of soup, you’ll need to split it into portions.
+The smaller cups mean it’s well suited to for making drinks for one or two people.
+If you want to blend a larger batch of soup, you’ll need to split it into portions.

 How much should you spend on a personal blender?

 Nutribullet blenders start from around £70, but can cost more than £150, depending on the model you opt for.
 We’ve tested personal blenders ranging from £17 to an eye-watering £400.
-Our tests reveal that paying more won’t guarantee you a better blender and that you can bag a bargain Best Buy.
+Our tests reveal that paying more won’t guarantee you a better blender, and that you can bag a bargain Best Buy if you choose wisely.

 We’ve found Best Buy mini blenders for less than £70, as well as blenders costing less than £30 that narrowly miss out on our Best Buy accolade but are still a good choice.
 Find out which blenders we recommend in our list of the best blenders for 2017.